 In one Batman story, Batman finds and confronts the man who killed his parents, Joe Chill, but can't find any evidence against him. taking a risk, he confronts Chill and accuses him of murdering the Waynes, and reveals that he, Bruce Wayne, became Batman because of what happened.
 He then goes on to tell Chill that he will always be watching, waiting to collar Chill for good.
 Terrified, Chill runs to some fellow crooks and begs for their help, claiming that Batman is after him because he killed his parents.
 However, the crooks are furious that because of what Chill did, Batman came to be and ruined their schemes time and again.
-In hot-blooded rage they gun Chill down, but before they can get him to spill who Batman is, the 'man himself comes in.
+In hot-blooded rage they gun Chill down,then realize what a bad idea that was, but before they can get him to spill who Batman is, the 'man himself comes in.

 Batman: Still with us, Chill?
 Chill: Not...for long!
 Funny...because I started you off as Batman, the boys...plugged me!
 Yeah...I guess you got me...after all!
 Ahhhh...(Dies)